binarydev/dreamcatcher/README.md

   - **y:** INTEGER
   - **width:** INTEGER - Optional Argument, will use body.offsetWidth if not supplied
   - **height:** INTEGER - Optional Argument, will use body.offsetHeight if not supplied
+- **headers:** OBJECT - Optional Argument.
+Allows you to add cookies for authentication, or any other header your server might need.

 #### Example